klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/senior_fullstack_questions.md

   - Evil programmers sending a lot of dummy requests to the server of good programmers to overburen it and make it inoperable.

-## Javascrpt questions (14 questions)
+## Javascript questions (14 questions)

+- What is the difference between let/var/const?
+    - Variables defined with const cannot be re-assigned.
+Variables defined with let are limited to the scope where they are defined.
+Variables defined with var are garbage.

+- What does the `fetch()` function do?
+    - Makes HTTP requests to an endpoint

+- How would you call http requests to make them run in parallel without blocking each other?
+    - Expected answer: using Promise.all() or calling first await after last request was started.

+- What is the difference between http and https?
+    - https uses ssl certificates to encrypt and sign requests and responses therefore protecting the contents of communication between server and client from ISPs

+- What is race condition?
+    - Poorly designed behaviour of the application that relies on the certain order of multiple async calls without means taken to guarantee the execution order.

 - What is WebSockets?
   - Expected answer: a protocol used in browsers that allows sending messages from server to client, contrary to http where requests can only be sent from client to server.

-- What is the difference between http and https?
-  - https uses ssl certificates to encrypt and sign requests and responses therefore protecting the contents of communication between server and client from ISPs

 - How would you get the value of a specific URL query parameter from address bar?
   - Expected answer: using new URL(window.location.href).search or new URLSearchParams(window.location.search)